 He has been heavily involved in OpenMath, and recently spoke on this, and was interviewed on Hungarian Tv Liceum.
 He was also Treasurer of the European Mathematical Trust.

-He chaired the Research Committee's Working Party on Powerful Computing: report here, and is on the High-Performance Computing Facilities Advisory Group.
+He chaired the Research Committee's Working Party on Powerful Computing: report here, and is on the High-Performance Computing Facilities Advisory Group: see service details here.

 His notes on various scientific meetings are listed here.